1712n/wall-e/wiki/test_file_best_practices.md

 - **Excessive System Context**: Refrain from providing detailed descriptions of the broader system or external components.
 Concentrate on the worker’s specific role, as too much additional context can obscure its primary function.

 - **Step-by-Step Instructions**: Do not include step-by-step instructions for tasks.
-The aim is for the LLM to determine the best way to break down and solve problems on its own.
+The aim is for the LLM to effectively break down complex problems into manageable, logical steps.

 - **Detailed Technical Requirements**: Avoid specifying exact technical details.
 Instead, concentrate on the overall functional objectives and leave the technical specifics to be determined by the LLM.